leitom/role/README.md

 #### Add filter
 Add the filter with the name from config `role.control.identifier` to your route/group

-#### Sync routes
-The package comes with an artisan command for automatic syncing the routes to persisant storage it also comes with an option in config `super.admin.sync` for syncing all new routes to an super admin role identified by option `super.admin.id` in config.

 #### Integrating with your eloquent auth model
 Add the following line to your auth model default it's: `app/models/User.php`